playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsLogger.md

 This demonstrates a few useful features:

 - It uses `RollingFileAppender` which can help manage growing log files.
 See more [details here](https://logback.qos.ch/manual/appenders.html#SizeAndTimeBasedRollingPolicy).
-- It writes log files to a directory external to the application so they will not affected by upgrades, etc.
 - The `FILE` appender uses an expanded message format that can be parsed by third party log analytics providers such as Sumo Logic.
 - The `access` logger is routed to a separate log file using the `ACCESS_FILE` appender.
 - Any log messages sent with the "SECURITY" marker attached are logged to the `security.log` file using the [EvaluatorFilter](https://logback.qos.ch/manual/filters.html#evalutatorFilter) and the [OnMarkerEvaluator](https://logback.qos.ch/manual/appenders.html#OnMarkerEvaluator).